Michigan online sports betting is expected to launch in January 2021.

 The Stage 131 Sportsbook opened in Oct.
 2020.
 There’s food and drink service available, as well as plenty of TVs and both kiosk and window service for wagering.

-Online and mobile sports betting is poised to be a huge part of the Michigan sports betting market.
+Mobile sports betting is poised to be a huge part of the Michigan sports betting market.
 In New Jersey, more than 80% of sports betting is now conducted using mobile devices, and there’s no reason why the same thing won’t ultimately happen in Michigan.

 Retail sportsbooks are really more of an extension of what casinos already offer.
-Launching a mobile sports betting app requires platform certification and board approval for processes such as geofencing and age verification.
-Ultimately, online and mobile sports betting will go live in Michigan, and it will be available statewide to anyone 21 and older.
+Launching a Michigan mobile sports betting app requires platform certification and board approval for processes such as geofencing and age verification.
+Ultimately, online sports betting will go live in Michigan, and it will be available statewide to anyone 21 and older.

 Outside of being able to bet from anywhere with internet access, one of the big differences between betting at a retail sportsbook versus a mobile sports betting app is the need to set up an account.
-Michigan mobile sports betting apps will make signing up for an account an easy process, however.
+Michigan sports betting sites will make signing up for an account an easy process, however.
 The apps will require just a minimal amount of standard information, including your name, address, date of birth, email, and the last few digits of your Social Security number.
 This is to ensure you are at least 21 years of age.

 Fortunately, signing up to a sports betting site in Michigan can be done from wherever you have access to the internet.